marcossantiago/kubernetes-workshop/05_probes.md

 ### Experiment with Readiness Probes

-In this tutorial you'll see how Kubernetes handels failed readiness probes.
-The monolith container supports the ability to force failures of it's readiness and liveness probes, again thanks to Kelsey!!!
+Let's see how Kubernetes handels failed readiness probes.

+The monolith container supports the ability to force failures of it's readiness and liveness probes (again thanks to Kelsey)

+---

 Use the `kubectl port-forward` command to forward a local port to the health port of the healthy-monolith Pod.